mykolarudenko/myadminscripts/README.md

 ---
 ## `scripts/xfce-setup.sh`

 This script automates the setup and customization of an XFCE desktop environment on a Debian/Ubuntu based system.
-It aims to create a modern, functional, and visually appealing workspace with a focus on productivity.
+It configures a specialized desktop environment, optimized to perform well on a remote machine and intended primarily for remote administration or development.

 ### What it does